villano-lab/n-elec-scattering/README.md

 The `python/` directory contains reusable Python modules used across multiple notebooks.
 These include utilities for computing differential cross sections, handling recoil energy spectra, managing isotope data, and plotting.

+The `data_files/` directory contains supplemental input data used across modules and notebooks, such as atomic form factors, isotope mass tables, and preprocessed constants or spectra.
+These files are considered reusable reference data—not simulation outputs.

+The `mplstyles/` directory contains custom Matplotlib style sheets to ensure consistent aesthetics for figures produced across the project.
+These are automatically loaded by plotting modules or notebooks and help standardize the appearance of publication-quality figures.

 If you're using the notebooks interactively, these modules are typically imported at the top of each notebook.
 Each module is documented inline, and a list of their functions and purposes can be found in the [`python/README.md`](python/README.md) (to be created or expanded).

+## Root Files

+- `.gitignore`: Specifies patterns for files and folders that should be excluded from version control (e.g., temporary outputs, local cache files).
+- `LICENSE`: The license under which this repository is released.
+(Default is MIT unless stated otherwise.)
+- `environment.yml`: A Conda environment specification file listing all dependencies needed to run the notebooks.
+You can recreate the environment using:

 ## References